DCoutSilva/Assessment/README.md

   to run just start you MongoDB Server on default port 27017, clone the repository and run "mvn spring-boot:run"

   # Frontend
-    Frontend code is within assessmt-front folder, I tried developing in react, but I have no experience with it so it does not work #sorry
+    Frontend code is within assessmt-front folder, I tried developing in react, but I have no experience with it so it does not work (sorry about that)

  #

    The file openapi.yaml has the swagger describing the api endpoints
   #